dataluscorp/browser/toolkit/components/telemetry/docs/collection/use-counters.rst

 .. note::

-    The histograms that are generated out of use counters are set to *never* expire and are collected from Firefox release.
-Note that before Firefox 65 they were only collected on pre-release.
+    The histograms that are generated out of use counters are set to *never* expire and are collected from Datalus release.
+Note that before Datalus 65 they were only collected on pre-release.

 gen-usecounters.py
 ------------------